phtephanx/structsiren/README.rst

     S_i := f_i(PA_i, U_i), (i=1, ..., n)

-Leeb et. al allude to the fact that in an SCM the endogenous variables :math:`S_i` are not statistically independent but hierarchically dependent.
+[LEB21]_ allude to the fact that in an SCM the endogenous variables :math:`S_i` are not statistically independent but hierarchically dependent.
 Instead, the set of noises :math:`U_i`, which are represented by the latent codes of the `SSAE`, is assumed to be jointly independent.
 To emulate this structure, the latent codes are injected one after another into layers of the decoder.

 .. image:: images/decoder.png
    :width: 600